-Toolern's urban structure is transport-oriented.
-The road network will support local bus routes within 400 metres of most homes, and direct connections to key destinations in the Melton Township and to higher order public transport connections at Melton Station and the proposed Toolern Railway Station and Bus Interchange.
+Amended by C172 Toolern's urban structure is transport-oriented.
+The road network will support local bus routes within 400 metres of most homes, and direct connections to key destinations in the Melton Township and to higher order public transport connections at Melton Station, and proposed Paynes Road Railway Station, the proposed Toolern Railway Station and Bus Interchange.
 The proposed Railway Station and Bus Interchange will be integrated with retailing, social infrastructure and residential development.